-American Forks Campground is located about 40 miles west of Naches, Washington, near the American River and Bumping River in the eastern Cascade Mountains.
+American Forks Campground is located about 40 miles west of Naches, Washington, near the American River and Bumping River in the East Cascade mountains.

-Recreation: The campground setting provides ready access to Bumping Lake, where boating and fishing are popular.
+The campground setting provides ready access to Bumping Lake, where boating and fishing are popular.
 Hiking and horseback riding trails extend into the William O. Douglas and Norse Peak Wilderness areas, and off-road vehicle and snowmobile access draws visitors to the Little Naches drainage.
 In winter, snow-shoeing and cross-country skiing are popular in the American River area.
-The cabin is also conveniently located 30 minutes below the summit of Chinook Pass and Mt.
-Rainer National Park.
 A trip along the scenic Mather Parkway is a fantastic outing.
 The American River, adjacent to the campground, offers a scenic backdrop for anglers.
 Its cold, clear waters sustain populations of rainbow and brown trout.
 Whitewater enthusiasts may enjoy a paddle on the river or one of the many other tributaries draining into the Cascade region.

-Facilities: The campground has 8 reservable sites and 4 first-come, first-served sites between Memorial Day through Labor Day weekend.
+The campground has 8 reservable sites and 4 first-come, first-served sites available between Memorial Day and the end of September.
 There is no water available at the campground, however, vault toilets are provided.

 Runs along a creek that you can here from all sites.
 Perfect for tent camping.
 The site offers picnic tables & a triangle shaped fire pit.
 The fire pits have a grill grate over top of them that we cooked dinner on at night.
 The facility only offers vault toilets, they were decent.
 The trash pick up is at the entry which did not smell & was picked up on Friday’s.

 We had a few small visitors including a chipmunk & a field mouse.